SriramYaswanth/M2-EmbSys/Project/1_Requirements/REDME.md

-# Vehicle Seat Heat Monitoring System
+# Vehicle Seat Heat Generatot & Monitoring System
 ****
 # Abstract
 - As now-a-days we are looking for the automation and advancement in all the sectors, In cars also we are getting new features as of growing technology in that verichle seat heat Monetring system is one as per our comforts.